sriramcu/bigbasket_slotfinder/README.md

 Following steps must be followed:
 1. Register for a bigbasket account.

-2. Go to bigbasketslot.py and mail_sender.py and below the comment 'ENTER DETAILS BELOW', enter the email id and password for your gmail account associated with bigbasket account. **Do not enter the big basket account password.** You may enter a different mail id and password for mail_sender.py if you want notifications on a gmail account different from that of big basket.
+2. Go to bigbasketslot.py and mail_sender.py and below the comment [ENTER DETAILS BELOW](https://github.com/sriramcu/bigbasket_slotfinder/blob/27d946bb861156ddcdab0a9ca3290d45627b8368/bigbasketslot.py#L16), enter the email id and password for your gmail account associated with bigbasket account. **Do not enter the big basket account password.** You may enter a different mail id and password for mail_sender.py if you want notifications on a gmail account different from that of big basket.

-3. For the program to work, you may need to enable less secure apps in gmail. https://myaccount.google.com/lesssecureapps.
+3. For the program to work, you may need to enable [less secure apps](https://myaccount.google.com/lesssecureapps) in Gmail.

 4. Note that bigbasketslot.py imports from mail_sender.py to send a mail when a slot is found.
 Thus the two programs must be in same directory or in $PATH for program to work.
 Also note that bigbasketslot.py **automatically reads and enters OTP** when needed.
 Thus, once the user executes bigbasketslot.py, no user input is needed.
 The program executes autonomously.
 Run the following command on the terminal:
 `python3 bigbasketslot.py`